andrew-johnson-4/stopwords/README.md

 # stopwords
-An esoteric language made up entirely of English stop words
+An esoteric language made up entirely of English stop words.
+Kudos to anyone who can write grammatically correct sentences.

 # Keywords
 - a